bilowik/sss-rs/README.md

 		  implemented for the Sharer API only to give devs the choice in how they want to handle memory usage when using the raw_share API.

-	- Works on single bytes of data, meaning the Prime must be greater than 255.
+	- Works on single bytes of data.
 In the future this may change to allow working on N bytes of data at a time to improve performance.

 Not intended to be used in production code.